sebmartel/eventservice/README.md

 both order and evict in the sorted cache.
 It cannot be used as a key to ensure uniqueness however so the tll cache is still needed.

-An AtomicReferenceArray of size 2^n -1 large enough to cover the ttl in milliseconds (or whatever other granularity) can be the backing store.
-Each array position, or bucket, is easily accessible by masking off the upper bits representing the timestamp used for ordering.
+An AtomicReferenceArray of size large enough to cover the ttl in milliseconds (or whatever other granularity) can be the backing store.
 Storing the events in a ConcurrentSkipListMap yields a logN insertion time, but the N is bounded by the number of transactions over the slice of time allocated for each bucket.
 For 100,000 tps hashed into a bucket holdiong a 1ms interval results in to 100 items: this N is very small.

 What is gained by any of these options is more predictable use of space for many concurrent GET /items.
 The result is a O(2N) use of